 The network can benefit any of the following key common areas of interest under the All-Atlantic Ocean Research Alliance: Climate Variability, Ocean Observation, Ocean Resources, Ocean Technology, Emerging Pollutant, Polar Research.

-Establishment of a local coordinator per country involved in the All-Atlantic Blue Schools Network (28 National coordinators from 18 institutions), and identified local stakeholders involved by country (189 stakeholders).
+Established a local coordinator per country involved in the All-Atlantic Blue Schools Network (28 National coordinators from 18 institutions), and identified local stakeholders involved by country (189 stakeholders).
 See report here.

-Established the coordination of the international network through the All-Atlantic Advisory Board and the All-Atlantic Governance Board, to be revised annually;
+Established the coordination of the international network through the All-Atlantic Advisory Board and the All-Atlantic Governance Board.
+See report here.

-Implementation of online courses (webinars and workshops) to empower All-Atlantic Blue School Teachers, available in the different Belém Statement languages (Portuguese, Spanish, English, French);
+Implemented online courses (webinars and workshops) to empower All-Atlantic Blue School Teachers.
+See report here.

-Report on the evaluation of the implementation of the All-Atlantic Blue Schools Network, available in the different Belém Statement languages (Portuguese, Spanish, English, French).
+Produced a report on the evaluation of the implementation of the All-Atlantic Blue Schools Network.
+See the report here.